Graphene: Saturable absorption

-Such unique absorption could become saturated when the input optical intensity is above a threshold value.
-This nonlinear optical behavior is termed saturable absorption and the threshold value is called the saturation fluence.
-Graphene can be saturated readily under strong excitation over the visible to near-infrared region, due to the universal optical absorption and zero band gap.
-This has relevance for the mode locking of fiber lasers, where fullband mode locking has been achieved by graphene-based saturable absorber.
-Due to this special property, graphene has wide application in ultrafast photonics.
-Moreover, the optical response of graphene/graphene oxide layers can be tuned electrically.
+Graphene exhibits unique saturable absorption, which saturates when the input optical intensity exceeds a threshold value.
+This nonlinear optical behavior, termed saturable absorption, occurs across the visible to near-infrared spectrum, due to graphene's universal optical absorption and zero band gap.
+This property has enabled full-band mode-locking in fiber lasers using graphene-based saturable absorbers, contributing significantly to ultrafast photonics.
+Additionally, the optical response of graphene/graphene oxide layers can be electrically tuned.

 Saturable absorption in graphene could occur at the Microwave and Terahertz band, owing to its wideband optical absorption property.
-The microwave saturable absorption in graphene demonstrates the possibility of graphene microwave and terahertz photonics devices, such as a microwave saturable absorber, modulator, polarizer, microwave signal processing and broad-band wireless access networks.
+The microwave-saturable absorption in graphene demonstrates the possibility of graphene microwaves and terahertz photonics devices, such as a microwave-saturable absorber, modulator, polarizer, microwave signal processing, and broadband wireless access networks.